Oportun Review Summary

-Oportun Review Summary: Oportun loans are expensive, though the company is not transparent about their overall rates and fees, which vary by state.
-Oportun does not disclose an overall minimum APR, but has an APR cap of 36%.
+Oportun loans are expensive, though the company is not transparent about their overall rates and fees, which vary by state.
+Oportun does not disclose an overall minimum APR, but has an APR cap of 36%, which is considered relatively high compared with competitors.
 Oportun’s main draw is that they don’t require you to even have a credit score to apply, and they will accept applicants who have bad credit.
-However, their loans are small, only $300 to $9,000.
+However, their loans are small, only $300 to $10,000 and they only operate in 12 states.

 Below, you’ll see how WalletHub rates Oportun loans in our three major categories: Terms, Requirements & Application, and Reviews & Transparency.
 We used values provided for California – the most populous of the 12 states in which Oportun is active – to do this evaluation, as we were unable to obtain much information on overall terms from Oportun.